mjseaman/grafana-git-sync-demo/README.md

 - [Step 3: Edit Dashboard from Github](https://github.com/MissingRoberto/grafana-git-sync-demo/raw/refs/heads/main/assets/videos/git-sync-demo-step-3-github-com.mp4).
 - [Step 4: Edit Dashboard with grafanactl](https://github.com/MissingRoberto/grafana-git-sync-demo/raw/refs/heads/main/assets/videos/git-sync-demo-step-4-grafanactl.mp4).

+## Intro

+[Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/) is Grafana's solution for implementing [Observability as Code (OaC)](https://grafana.com/docs/grafana/latest/observability-as-code/).
+It enables bi-directional synchronization between your Grafana dashboards and a Git repository, allowing you to:

+- Version control your dashboards and other Grafana resources
+- Review changes through pull requests with visual previews
+- Automate dashboard deployments
+- Collaborate with team members using familiar Git workflows
+- Maintain a single source of truth for your observability stack

+This demo will walk you through setting up Git Sync and using it to manage your Grafana dashboards effectively.

 ## Requirements

 - A terminal (you've got this!).